| Living in the Neighborhood

 what I can tell, the process is driven by the ordinance, and

-- There is apprehension about a boom in residential development
+the ordinance was a community-wide effort.
+There is apprehension about a boom in residential development

 just north of town in Iredell County.
 Davidson town government